 Insurance Plus, Inc. can offer two types of Annuities: Deferred and Immediate Annuities.

 Deferred Annuities are investments that you make either over a period of time or all at once.
 Since these Annuities are tax-deferred, you only have to start paying taxes upon withdrawal.
 Deferred Annuities are either fixed or variable, meaning your payout is either a fixed sum or an amount in accordance to the performance of the market/group of investments.

 Immediate Annuities are payments that you can receive right after you make your investment.
 This type of Annuity is typically for those around the retirement age who want to secure their financial future.
 Like Deferred Annuities, you only pay taxes upon withdrawal.

-It’s important to discuss your options with a representative from Insurance Plus, Inc. who is committed to helping you make the right decisions.
+It’s important to discuss your options with a specialist at Insurance Plus, Inc. who is committed to helping you make the right decisions.

 Before investing, understand that annuities are not insured by the FDIC, NCUSIF or any other federal government agency, and are not deposits or obligations of, guaranteed by, or insured by the depository institution where offered or any of affiliates.
 Annuities that involve investment risk may lose value.
 Guarantees and protections are subject to the claims paying ability of the issuing insurance company.